diegomendez11117/gab-group-b/README.md

 # Technologies
 - Java
+- Spring Boot
-- Javascript with Angular
+- Javascript
+- HTML
+- CSS
 - Bootstrap
-- Spring Boot
-- MySQL with Angular
+- MySQL
-- Restful API

 # What the Team Will Have to Learn
-- [ ] Angular: Our frontend team would like to get away from Thymeleaf and expand on our use of Angular.
-- [ ] Using Angular, our backend team will need to learn how to connect Angular with Java and what that means to MySQL.
 - [ ] We plan to host this site, so we need to determine an appropriate host, how to generate the appropriate files to upload to the host, and how to configure the host.
 - [ ] Google Maps API (Google Maps based on a search term, and proximity from a zip code
 - [ ] Google API (language options)
 - [ ] RSS Feed Source unknown API
+- [ ] How to manage logins/Roles to determine varying site access.
+- [x] A much deeper level of Thymeleaf to create a true CMS.

 # Project Tracker
 https://trello.com/b/scrGqFqr/liftoffaug2021b